 Unit tests

 Unit tests will default to the most applicable testing framework for the language selected for the IDE.
-The dropdown allows changing the framework.
+The dropdown contains options for other frameworks.

 More in-depth info about unit tests is available here: Creating Unit Tests